fasiha/ebisu/README.md

 Furthermore, Ebisu enables apps to provide an infinite stream of quizzes (nightmare!) for students that are cramming.
 That is, Ebisu intelligently handles over-reviewing as well as under-reviewing.

 This document is a literate source: it contains a detailed mathematical description of the underlying algorithm as well as source code for a Python implementation (requires Scipy and Numpy).
-A separate JavaScript implementation, [Ebisu.js](https://fasiha.github.io/ebisu.js/), exists, and I plan on porting the algorithm to at least PostgreSQL also.
+Separat implementations in [JavaScript, Ebisu.js,](https://fasiha.github.io/ebisu.js/) and [Java, ebisu-java,](https://github.com/fasiha/ebisu-java) exist.

 The next section is a [Quickstart](#quickstart) guide to setup and usage.
 See this if you know you want to use Ebisu in your app.